microsoftarchive/iot-journey/docs/04-a-few-quick-tips.md

 ## Focus on telemetry first

 Devices and sensors are intended to report information about their state, while many devices can also accept commands to change their state controlled by the business logic of the system.
 It can be inefficient to try and incorporate complex state-changing business processes in an IoT system until the data reported by devices and device capabilities are fully understood.
-Instead, start by focussing on the telemetry provided by devices (not only the state information that a device reports, but also diagnostics that help to establish device health).
+Instead, start by focusing on the telemetry provided by devices (not only the state information that a device reports, but also diagnostics that help to establish device health).
 Privacy and security issues tend to be simpler for telemetry than for command and control, so this approach enables you to focus on security and manageability of the system before becoming embroiled in detailed transformational logic.

 Prototyping with telemetry can also give you an idea of how your system will respond under load.
 The system must be capable of ingesting data quickly, processing it within the expected time-frame, and storing the results without becoming overwhelmed.